 This implies the need for exploration in the person who requires privacy, which reinforces the need to isolate himself in his room.
 The young man will need intimacy to know his sexuality, know his body and discover sexual behaviors as normal as masturbation, which usually begins at this stage.

 It is understandable that the young person requires a safe and intimate space to face these new needs for exploration and intimacy.

 3. Digital relationships

 But there is still a new factor that definitely strengthens the question that my son does not leave the room.
 It is about the use of new technologies, the flourishing of social networks, and digital entertainment.
-This phenomenon has also experienced spectacular growth in recent times and has become even more consolidated due to the containment measures adopted during the COVID-19 pandemic.Read:5 strategies to promote healthy habits in teenagers
+This phenomenon has also experienced spectacular growth in recent times and has become even more consolidated due to the containment measures adopted during the COVID-19 pandemic.Read:Peer pressure: help your child deal with it

 The point is that, although he is physically isolated in his room, what the adolescent perceives is that he is actually interacting with many people since it usually happens that most of his friends are in a similar situation.
 Each of them is in their own room, but they are all connected through the internet.